We offer a hand up toward affordable homeownership.

-- The total household income must fall within a predetermined range according to the number of people in the family.
+- The total household income must fall within our income guidelines according to the number of people in the family.
 This is to ensure that the new homeowners will be able to pay the low monthly mortgage payment, which includes escrows such as taxes, insurance and possible HOA.

 - The projected housing payment must be affordable for you.
 You will need to qualify for the mortgage loan and meet our income criteria.

 We build in select areas of Orange and Osceola Counties.
 Click here to see where we are currently building.
 Buyers must have established residency over the last 12 consecutive months in Orange, Osceola, Lake, Polk, Seminole, Volusia or Brevard Counties.

 How the Program Works